cincuranet/blog/_posts/2016-11-04-233581-one-big-exe-file-with-all-the-dlls-in-net.md

 ---
+title: |
-title: "One big EXE file with all the DLLs in .NET"
+  One big EXE file with all the DLLs in .NET
 date: 2016-11-05T07:28:00Z
 tags:
   - .NET